dustinsgoodman/dustingoodman.dev/src/pages/blog/20221128-how-i-pick-my-web-tech-stack.md

 ### “What about serverless?
 It’s super fast and connects to all my infrastructure services already.”

 I’m a big fan of serverless and you can see my attempts on the internet to make serverless a first-class choice.
 Unfortunately, I’ve learned from experience and seen the downsides to serverless to know I wouldn’t actually recommend it at scale.
-I think it’s a great tool for true microservices and ETL APIs.
+I think it’s a great tool for singular-focused microservices and ETL APIs.
 These stacks can handle volume better than most and cost a fraction of the price, but scaling them to larger projects or teams is challenging and the developer experience is just not there yet.
 I think we’ll see this change in the coming months, but for now, I think [Dax Raad (@thdxr)](https://twitter.com/thdxr) hits a key point with [this tweet](https://twitter.com/thdxr/status/1592917691194802176):

 ![Tweet from Dax Raad talking about serverless tooling being trick shot demos and not maintainable applications](/blog-assets/20221128-dax-raad-tweet.webp)